mariedegen/DataExctractionSamsungGearFit/README.md

 # dataextraction
-Data Extaction from a connected bracelet
+Data Extaction from a connected bracelet (Samasung Gear Fit 2)